Orbital cellulitis is an infection. It affects the muscles and tissues around the eye.

 |Copyright © Nucleus Medical Media, Inc.|

-- An infection in other area of the body like sinuses or mouth
+- An infection in another part of the body—like the sinuses or mouth

 This infection is more common in children.
-Factors that increase the risk of getting orbital cellulitis include having:
+Things that raise the risk are:

 - Infection of the bloodstream